Children's Services Council of Martin County FAQs (21 entries)

 The cost of the Children's Services Council of Martin County to a taxpayer is much less than most people might think.

 As a dedicated source of funding for children's issues and services in Martin County, the Children's Services Council of Martin County is authorized by Florida statute to levy up to .50 cents for every $1,000 of taxable property value (or “1/2 mill”).

-Children make up more than 25 percent of our population, but children are 100 percent of our future.
+Children make up about 17 percent of our population, but children are 100 percent of our future.
 Yet because kids don’t vote, they lack representation in government.
 A dedicated funding source helps ensure a stable, recurring source of dollars for children's services WITHOUT concern for politics.